At a Glance

 Income: Recovers from the Prior Year

 Total revenue, which combines both Breakthrough T1D and the T1D Fund, reached $224 million in FY23, an increase from FY22.
-This is down from the record $242 million collected in FY21 but consistent with years immediately before COVID, prior to 2020 (see Chart 1).
+This is down from the record $242 million collected in FY21 but consistent with years immediately before COVID, prior to 2020 (see chart 1).

 The main factor driving revenue recovery from FY22 is a reversal from a loss on investment return income (-$32M) to a positive return in FY23 (+$13M), a gain of $45 million.
 The majority of this gain is driven by royalty income from Breakthrough T1D grants from previous years (royalty clauses are often part of standard grant agreements) and an $11 million gain from an exit transaction for the T1D Fund.